*

 Gulf St. Vincent

-The most recent comprehensive stock assessment was completed in 2017, and considered data collected up until the end of 2016 [Steer et al. 2018a].
-For that assessment the primary fishery performance indicators were: total catch, handline effort and handline CPUE; and population age compositions determined from commercial market sampling.
-All datasets pertaining to the fishery were integrated in a computer stock assessment model (WhitEst) that produced time-series of annual estimates of output parameters that included fishable biomass, recruitment, harvest fraction and egg production.
-Such comprehensive stock assessments are done on a triennial basis and stock status is determined using a weight-of-evidence approach.
-However, since then, stock status has also been determined annually based only on commercial fishery statistics [Steer et al. 2018b, Steer et al. 2020].
+The most recent stock assessment was completed in 2023, which considered data collected up until the end of June 2022 [Smart et al. 2023].
+For that assessment the primary fishery performance indicators were: total catch, targeted handline effort and targeted handline CPUE; and population age structures determined from fishery-dependent market sampling.
+All datasets pertaining to the fishery were integrated in a computer stock assessment model WhitEst that produced time-series of annual estimates of output parameters that included fishable biomass, recruitment, harvest fraction and egg production.
+Such comprehensive stock assessments are done on a biennial basis and stock status is determined using a weight-of-evidence approach.
+However, for the year between stock assessments, stock status has also been determined for the Marine Scalefish Fishery statistics report based on commercial fishery statistics [Smart et al. 2023].
+As part of the MSF reform implemented in 2021, this management unit is now managed under a total allowable commercial catch (TACC) and with individual transferable quota units (ITQs) for fishers catching King George Whiting.

-Annual commercial catches and effort for this stock were considerably higher during the 1990s compared to the 2000s, consistent with a long-term decline in the number of fishers participating in the fishery and targeting this species [Steer et al. 2018a].
-In particular, there were considerable declines in commercial catch and effort between 2009 and 2013.
-Furthermore, whilst CPUE had shown a long-term increasing trend between 1984 and 2007, there was a period of consistent decline between 2007 and 2012 during which it fell by 25 per cent.
-In response, the estimates of biomass for the period of 2008 to 2012 from WhitEst showed a considerable decline of 12 per cent.
-This period of declining biomass was associated with declining recruitment.
+Annual commercial catches and effort for this stock peaked during the early 1990s and have subsequently undergone continual long-term decline.
+These declines reflect the decreases in the numbers of fishers participating in the fishery and targeting this species [Smart et al. 2023].
+In particular, there were considerable declines in commercial catch and effort between 2009–10 and 2013–14.
+Furthermore, whilst the CPUE had shown a long-term increasing trend between 1983–84 and 2006–07, there was a six-year period of consistent decline between 2006–07 and 2011–12 during which it fell by around 25%.
+In response, the model-derived estimates of biomass for the period from 2008–09 to 2013–14 showed considerable decline, associated with declining recruitment [Fowler et al. 2014].
 Based on these fishery performance indicators, the fishery was classified as transitional depleting [Fowler et al. 2014].
-This led to an extensive review of management arrangements throughout 2016 that culminated in significant management changes that were implemented in December 2016.
-The legal minimum length was increased from 310 to 320 mm total length (TL); recreational bag and boat limits were reduced; and, a month-long spatial spawning closure was implemented in Investigator Strait and southern Spencer Gulf.
+This led to an extensive review of management arrangements throughout 2016 that culminated in significant changes that were implemented in December 2016.
+These were: increase in the legal minimum length from 310 to 320 mm total length (TL); reduction of recreational bag and boat limits; and implementation of a month-long spatial spawning closure in Investigator Strait and southern Spencer Gulf.
+The latter was subsequently removed in 2018 as the result of this stock being assessed as sustainable in the same year.

-On the basis of the evidence provided above, the Gulf St. Vincent biological stock is classified as a sustainable stock.
+On the basis of the evidence provided above, the Gulf St Vincent/Kangaroo Island management unit is classified as a sustainablestock.

 Spencer Gulf